bitaps-com/pybgl/README.md

 2. Make a change
 3. Make sure all tests passed
 4. Add a record into file into change.log.
-5. Commit changes to own pybtc clone
+5. Commit changes to own pybgl clone
 6. Make pull request from github page for your clone against master branch